-Yasmin Kafai is Professor of Learning Sciences at the University of Pennsylvania’s Graduate School of Education.
-She is the coauthor of Connected Play: Tweens in a Virtual World and the lead editor of Beyond Barbie and Mortal Kombat: New Perspectives on Gender and Gaming, both published by the MIT Press, and The Computer Clubhouse: Constructionism and Creativity in Youth Communities.
+Yasmin B. Kafai is Professor of Learning Sciences at the University of Pennsylvania.
+She is the coeditor of Beyond Barbie and Mortal Kombat: New Perspectives on Gender and Gaming and coauthor of Connected Play: Tweens in a Virtual World (both published by the MIT Press).
+She is also coauthor of Connected Gaming.

 “The list of references and cross-referenced studies and material is impressive.
 If you are, or want to be, involved in educating children, then this book is an essential read.”—British Computer Society

 “This book is as engaging as its catchy title suggests.”—Computing Reviews